Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/04-submitting-jobs.md

 | data transfer | **dtq** | 10 days  | 2 / 16 / 2  | 16 / --  | 0 |
 | interactive | ```qsub -I```  | 4 hours  | 4 / 4 / 4 | 123 / --  | 100 |

 Take note of the maxima for each queue.
 Note especially the _maximum cores per node_: if you request more than this number of CPUs in a ```-l select=``` directive, your job **can never run**.
-The highest limit for CPU _cores / node_ is 64, as this is the number or cores of the largest CPUs available on Artemis.
+The highest limit for CPU _cores / node_ is 64, as this is the number of cores of the largest CPUs available on Artemis.

 Each queue also has a different contribution factor to your _Fair Share_ count.
-So, eg, use of **small-express** will accumulate Fair Share 50x faster than using the **defaultQ**.
+For example, use of **small-express** will accumulate Fair Share 50 times faster than using the **defaultQ**.

 There are also a number of additional queues which are not part of **defaultQ**.
-These are
+These are:

 | Queue | Purpose |
 |:---:|:---|